Anthropic Principle

 * Views: (Stoeger) The weak anthropic principle is a logical necessity, but the strong version only makes sense if variations in initial conditions, values of the constants, or laws of nature allow some scope for anthropic selection; The multiverse proposal may accommodate this possibility; (Smolin) It is only justifiable if one has a theory that independently predicts the existence of different universes, and such a theory, to be scientific, must be falsifiable, such as his natural selection theory.

-@ References: Hawking in(82) [weak]; Feoli & Rampone NCB(99)gq/98; Cirkovic & Bostrom ASS(00)gq/99 [final]; Kamenshchik & Teryaev a0705 [mesoscopic, and many-worlds quantum theory].
+@ References: Hawking in(82) [weak]; Feoli & Rampone NCB(99)gq/98; Ćirković & Bostrom ApSS(00)gq/99 [final]; Kamenshchik & Teryaev ONCP(08)-a0705, NQ-a1302 [mesoscopic, and many-worlds quantum theory].

-References > s.a. cosmological-constant problem; information; neutrino.
+References > s.a. cosmological-constant problem.

-@ General: Davies 82; Rosen AJP(85)apr; Rosen AJP(88)may; Thirring APH(88); Carter in(89); Abramowicz & Ellis Nat(89)feb; Gribbin & Rees NS(90)jan; Balashov AJP(91)dec-RL; Demaret & Lambert 94; Linde in(03)ht/02; Carter gq/06-in.
+@ General: Carter in(74); Davies 82; Rosen AJP(85)apr; Rosen AJP(88)may; Thirring APH(88); Carter in(89); Abramowicz & Ellis Nat(89)feb; Gribbin & Rees NS(90)jan; Balashov AJP(91)dec [RL]; Demaret & Lambert 94; Linde in(03)ht/02; Carter gq/06-conf.

-@ I: Gale SA(81)dec; Barrow & Tipler 86; Carr pw(01)oct.; Davies 06
+@ I: Gale SA(81)dec; Barrow & Tipler 86; Carr pw(01)oct; Davies 06; Lewis & Barnes 16.

-@ Overview, status: Hogan RMP(00)ap/99; Müller ap/01; Bettini phy/04-in [history]; Cirkovic AAT(04)-ap/05 [epistemological].
+@ Overview, status: Hogan RMP(00)ap/99; Müller ap/01; Bettini phy/04-in [history]; Ćirković AAT(04)-ap/05 [epistemological].

-@ Assessments: Smolin ht/04-in [no falsifiable predictions]; Hetesi & Balázs APPB(06)ap.
+@ Assessments: Smolin ht/04-ch [no falsifiable predictions]; Hetesi & Balázs APPB(06)ap; Schneider & Olum a1304; Lewis & Barnes a2104 [in defense of the anthropic principle].

-@ And fundamental physics: Agrawal et al PRL(98); Kane et al NA(02)ap/00 [strings]; Bjorken PRD(03)ht/02 [standard model]; Hartle in(04)gq [and quantum gravity]; Page PLB(09) [proton mass and charge]; Jenkins a0906 [fermion masses].
+@ And fundamental physics: Agrawal et al PRL(98); Kane et al NA(02)ap/00 [strings]; Bjorken PRD(03)ht/02 [standard model]; Hartle in(04)gq [and quantum gravity]; Page PLB(09) [proton mass and charge]; Jenkins APPBS(09)-a0906 [fermion masses]; Gould a1207/ApJ [connection with the search for extrasolar life/intelligence]; Meißner IJMPE(14)-a1312-proc [chiral symmetry and fine-tuning of nuclear forces], ScBull(15)-a1409 [nuclear physics]; Page a1703 [anthropic estimates]; > s.a. spacetime dimensionality; standard model of particle physics [3 generations].

-@ And cosmology: Roush SHPMP(03) [and cosmological principle]; Vilenkin in(07)ap/04 [cosmological constant prediction]; Wilczek hp/04-in [multiverse and dark matter]; Freivogel a0810 [dark matter abundance]; Ellis & Smolin a0901 [WAP and string theory, predicition of < 0]; > s.a. inflationary models.
+@ And cosmology: Roush SHPMP(03) [and cosmological principle]; Vilenkin in(07)ap/04 [cosmological constant prediction]; Wilczek hp/04-ch [multiverse and dark matter]; Freivogel JCAP(10)-a0810 [dark-matter abundance]; Ellis & Smolin a0901 [WAP and string theory, predicition of Λ < 0]; Loeb IJAB(14)-a1312 [argument against the anthropic explanation for a small cosmological constant]; Piran et al PRL(16)-a1508; > s.a. inflationary models.

-@ Other related topics: Cirkovic SAJ(00)ap [and infinite past], FS(02)phy/01 [entropy fluctuation], AAT(03)ap [ancient origins]; Susskind ht/04 [and supersymmetry breaking]; Carter a0708-in [objective and subjective time]; Maor et al a0812 [and causal entropic principle].
+@ Related topics: Ćirković SAJ(00)ap [and infinite past], FS(02)phy/01 [entropy fluctuation], AAT(03)ap [ancient origins]; Susskind ht/04 [and supersymmetry breaking]; Carter a0708-conf [objective and subjective time]; Maor et al a0812 [and causal entropic principle]; Sivanandam a1002-FQXi [and the limits of physics]; Armstrong a1110 [anthropic problems and paradoxes, anthropic decision theory]; Benétreau-Dupin PhSc(15)-a1412 [and probabilistic reasoning].

 "The anthropic principle is the duct tape of cosmology" – Rocky Kolb